About the Annual Grant

-The FAUSA Annual Grant was created to standardize the way that Charity projects are selected by FAUSA.
-The Grant format allows members to propose, promote, and select their own philanthropic projects.
-The Grant winner not only receives a check when it is selected and announced at the Getaway, it also becomes the FAUSA banner Philanthropic project for a year, allowing the opportunity to raise more funds and promote and educate the FAUSA Membership further about the charity.
+The FAUSA Annual Grant was created to standardize the way that charitable projects are selected by FAUSA for support.
+The Grant format allows members to propose, promote and select their own philanthropic projects.
+The Grant winner receives a check when it is selected and announced at the Getaway and Annual Meeting and becomes the FAUSA Banner Project for a year, allowing the opportunity to raise more funds and promote and educate the FAUSA Membership further about the charity.
 The first Grant was initiated in 2013.

 Veronica’s Voice was established in 2000 to empower women to exit from, prevent entry into, and end all demand for commercial sexual exploitation in the US through survivor leadership.
 Our recovery home, Magdalene KC, has been in place since 2016, funded primarily by private donations, foundations and local grants to provide women in recovery a sanctuary from abuse, violence, sex trafficking and addiction to focus on deep healing.
 Our program provides women exiting 'the life' up to two years of free transitional housing, food, and basic necessities in a supportive, non-judgmental environment.
 Importantly, Magdalene KC also provides participants specialized services consisting of: a) comprehensive trauma, addiction recovery, and other mental and physical health services and b) education, life skills and job training. $49.80 per day is the cost for this pathway to prosperity and economic independence to be provided to a woman in recovery.
 This compares to $67.15 per day of incarceration.
 The return on investment is most greatly felt as each woman develops a healthy safety net, achieve gainful employment, and gives back to her community. www.veronicasvoice.org

 2018-2019 Direct Service to Victims of Sexual Assault Abroad (Pathways to Safety International)